rajbala/Deploy-Django-Nginx-uWSGI/README.md

 When you run ```fab build``` it calls the build() function in fabfile.py which in turn calls a number of other functions to install system packages, creates a user, installs virtualenv, etc.

+The majority of your changes should be in configuration.py unless you're deploying on something other than Ubuntu/Debian or perhaps you don't want to install and configure a specific component such as Celery or Supervisor.